 - ClubHouse Magazine

-(So these are toys and could still become clutter, in our house however, they are prized possessions and used frequently.
-We feel that they are able to be contained, well used, and worth the extra bit of room they take up.)
+(So these toys could still become clutter in our house; however, they are prized possessions and used frequently.
+We feel that they can be contained, well used, and worth the extra bit of room they take up.)